oskaritimperi/nimpb/README.md

 }
 ```

-You can use [nimpb_build](https://github.com/oswjk/nimpb-build) to generate code like this (procs not included in the example):
+You can use nimpb_build (a tool that comes with nimpb) to generate code like this (procs not included in the example):

 ```nim
 type